quicwg/ops-drafts/draft-ietf-quic-applicability.md

-While a QUIC implementation must necessarily provide a way for an application to send data on separate streams, it does not necessarily expose stream identifiers to the application (see e.g. {{QUIC-HTTP}} section 6) either at the sender or receiver end, so applications should not assume access to these identifiers.
+While a QUIC implementation must necessarily provide a way for an application to send data on separate streams, it does not necessarily expose stream identifiers to the application (see, for example, {{QUIC-HTTP}} section 6) either at the sender or receiver end, so applications should not assume access to these identifiers.

 ## Stream versus Flow Multiplexing